Editing Tips: Punctuation in AP Style

 AP Style on Commas

 As above, AP style follows most standard conventions on comma usage, but it does have rules for when to use a serial comma (also known as an Oxford comma).
-This is a comma placed before the conjunction at the end of a list of three or more things.
+This is the comma placed before the conjunction at the end of a list of three or more things.

+In US English, it is typical to use a serial comma; however, AP follows an exception to this general rule!
 AP style says not to use a serial comma when listing a simple series of items:

 Breakfast included an apple, a croissant and orange juice.